werowe/mist_preventive_maintenance_ml/README.md

 For this tutorial, we write three Python programs:

-1) brakeTrain.py to train the model.
+1) brakeTrain.py to train the model and calculate its efficiency..
 2) brakePredict.py to use that model and return a prediction as to whether the brake is probably worn.
-3) brakeEval.py to evaluate the model accuracy.

-We start Mist first:
+We can run Mist as a Docker image of install it locally.
+We install it locally and run Mist like this:

 mist.sh master --config /home/walker/mist/mist/configs/mist.conf --jar /home/walker/mist/mist/target/scala-2.11/mist-assembly-0.4.0.jar